-As the largest city in the Western Canadian province of Alberta, sorting out where to stay in Calgary is one of the first things you’ll have to nail down in planning a trip here.
+As the largest city in the Canadian province of Alberta and the second-largest in Western Canada, sorting out where to stay in Calgary is essential for planning the ultimate trip to Canada’s incredible west.

-Fortunately for travellers, the choice is not so difficult!
-Most of the best hotels in Calgary are situated in & around Downtown Calgary, and, conveniently, the downtown area is also home to many of the top things to see & do in Calgary and to the city’s main festivals including the world-famous Calgary Stampede.
+Fortunately for travellers, the choice is not so difficult.
+Most of the best hotels in Calgary are situated in & around Downtown Calgary.
+Conveniently, the downtown area is also home to many of the top things to see & do in Calgary and to the city’s main festivals including the world-famous Calgary Stampede.

 Ready to get your Calgary accommodations booked?
 Get started with this complete guide to the best places to stay in Calgary including the top areas, neighbourhoods & hotels for visitors…